 XM Trading is considered a low risk forex broker because they are regulated by 2 Top-tier regulations ASIC & CySEC.
 Also they are a reputed CFD broker that have been in operation since 2009.

 Trading App Fees – The trading fees at XM with Ultra Low account is low compared to most other brokers.
 For example, the average spread for XAU/USD CFD is 25 pips, which is lower than Exness, Hotforex, FXTM & other brokers.
 Similarly the typical spread for EUR/USD is 0.8 pips with Ultra Low account, which is highly competitive.
+Except from their spread, there is no other fees like commissions per trade.
+Deposit & withdrawals are free.

 Trading Conditions –XM is a spread only broker, they don’t charge any extra commission on trades.
 XM have ZAR base currency option with all their 3 trading accounts.
 They offer 57 currency pairs, and 1000+ CFDs on Stocks, Commodities, Precious metals, Equity Indices & Bonds.
 But they don’t have Crypto CFDs on their app.